Haint blue: Aesthetics

 The blue color is appreciated from an aesthetic standpoint for mimicking the color of the sky.

 Bug and bird nest deterrent

 The use of haint blue has lost some of its superstitious significance, but modern proponents also cite the color as a spider and wasp-deterrent.
 It is also believed to be a bird nest deterrent.
-Erwin and colleagues at the Smithsonian Institution’s O. Orkin Insect Zoo were not able to find scientific research on the subject, but said that it would be a good research study for a student to pursue.
-The associated repellent effect may stem from the use of milk paint containing lye, which does act as an insect repellent.
-There is also a psychological component as a bug or bird will not nest on the ceiling if it thinks the area is the sky.
+The repellent effect may have been due to the use of lime and milk in some forms of paint.
+As of 2018, Erwin and colleagues at the Smithsonian Institution’s O. Orkin Insect Zoo were not able to find scientific research on the subject, but said that it would be a good research study for a student to pursue.